Understanding Computer Vision And Its Applications

 Discover how training data can make or break your AI projects, and how to implement the Data Centric AI philosophy in your ML projects.

-Contemporary computer vision applications are moving away from basic statistical procedures when analyzing digital imagery, and are increasingly dependent on deep learning.
-With deep learning, a computer vision system operates on a neural network algorithm, allowing it to provide an even more accurate analysis of the digital image dataset.
-Additionally, deep learning allows a computer vision application to retain the analyzed information from each image processed – so it subsequently learns and becomes more precise the more often it is employed.
+Contemporary computer vision applications are moving away from basic statistical procedures when analyzing digital imagery and are increasingly dependent on deep learning models.
+With deep learning, a computer vision system operates on a neural network algorithm, providing an even more accurate analysis of the digital image dataset.
+Additionally, deep learning allows an application to retain the analyzed information from each image processed – so it subsequently learns and becomes more precise the more often it is employed.

 Computer Vision Examples

-Most enterprises are unable to completely utilize computer vision systems due to a lack of clear business strategy, guidance and execution challenges.
-Therefore, business Data and Analytics leaders must evaluate their business value chain to identify those areas where they can effectively leverage current computer vision capabilities.
+Most enterprises cannot wholly utilize computer vision systems due to a lack of clear business strategy, guidance, and execution challenges.
+Therefore, business data and analytics leaders must evaluate their business value chain to identify those areas where they can effectively leverage current computer vision capabilities.

 Having said that, there are various industrial applications of computer vision systems that have commercially recognized the benefits.